arkhipenko/Dictionary/README.md

 ```
 This dictionary only works with `String` objects and character strings (char arrays)

+**As of v3.3.0 you can load JSON strings with values without quotation marks, but they still would be converted to Strings internally.**

 Under the hood is a binary-tree structure based on the reinterpretation of the first 2 (CRC16), 4 (CRC32) or 8 (CRC64) bytes of the key string (padded with 0's).
 As of version 3.0.0  I dropped use of actual CRC calculation as an unnecessary overhead in both space and calculation time.

 To choose how many bytes represent a "key", define one of the following constants: (note, CRC 32 is a default if you do not define anything).